Federated Prompt Learning for Weather Foundation Models on Devices: Missing Information

 \subsection{Baselines}

-We compare our proposed GradPFL with popular FL algorithms, including FedAvg, FedProx, pFedMe, PerFedAvg, FedATT, APFL, FedAMP, and SFL. \paragraph{FedAvg.} Aggregating locally trained models to obtain a globally representative model via average strategy, while preserving the privacy of each individual's data. \paragraph{FedProx.}An extension of FedAvg that adds a proximal term to the objective function to encourage closer alignment with the global model~\footnote{https://github.com/litian96/FedProx} . \paragraph{pFedMe.} A pFL approach that adapts the global model to each user's local data distribution while taking into account the similarity between users to improve model generalization~\footnote{https://github.com/CharlieDinh/pFedMe}. \paragraph{Per-FedAvg.} A variation of the FedAvg algorithm that allows for personalized model updates for each client by adding client-specific parameters to the global model and optimizing them in a decentralized manner during training~\footnote{https://github.com/ki-ljl/Per-FedAvg}. \paragraph{FedATT.} An FL algorithm that uses attention techniques to address the heterogeneity of local data distributions (the code comes from this repository ~\footnote{https://github.com/dawenzi098/SFL-Structural-Federated-Learning}). \paragraph{APFL.} A variant of Federated Learning that enables asynchronous communication among the clients, allowing them to perform local updates at their own pace and reducing the overall communication cost of the system (the code comes from this repository~\footnote{https://github.com/TsingZ0/PFL-Non-IID}). \paragraph{FedAMP.} An FL algorithm that aims to improve the convergence speed and communication efficiency of federated optimization (the code comes from this repository ~\footnote{https://github.com/TsingZ0/PFL-Non-IID}). \paragraph{SFL.} An PFL algorithm with graph structure information to make a more personalized model according to client-wise personalization~\footnote{https://github.com/dawenzi098/SFL-Structural-Federated-Learning}.
+We compare our proposed \textbf{\texttt{FedPoD}} with popular FL algorithms, including FedAvg, FedProx, pFedMe, PerFedAvg, FedATT, APFL, FedAMP, SFL, and MetePFL.

+\paragraph{FedAvg.} Aggregating locally trained models to obtain a globally representative model via average strategy, while preserving the privacy of each individual's data. \paragraph{FedProx.}An extension of FedAvg that adds a proximal term to the objective function to encourage closer alignment with the global model~\footnote{https://github.com/litian96/FedProx} . \paragraph{pFedMe.} A pFL approach that adapts the global model to each user's local data distribution while taking into account the similarity between users to improve model generalization~\footnote{https://github.com/CharlieDinh/pFedMe}. \paragraph{Per-FedAvg.} A variation of the FedAvg algorithm that allows for personalized model updates for each client by adding client-specific parameters to the global model and optimizing them in a decentralized manner during training~\footnote{https://github.com/ki-ljl/Per-FedAvg}. \paragraph{FedATT.} An FL algorithm that uses attention techniques to address the heterogeneity of local data distributions (the code comes from this repository ~\footnote{https://github.com/dawenzi098/SFL-Structural-Federated-Learning}). \paragraph{APFL.} A variant of Federated Learning that enables asynchronous communication among the clients, allowing them to perform local updates at their own pace and reducing the overall communication cost of the system (the code comes from this repository~\footnote{https://github.com/TsingZ0/PFL-Non-IID}). \paragraph{FedAMP.} An FL algorithm that aims to improve the convergence speed and communication efficiency of federated optimization (the code comes from this repository ~\footnote{https://github.com/TsingZ0/PFL-Non-IID}). \paragraph{SFL.} An PFL algorithm with graph structure information to make a more personalized model according to client-wise personalization~\footnote{https://github.com/dawenzi098/SFL-Structural-Federated-Learning}. \paragraph{PromptFL.} An FL algorithm that employs trainable parameters to steer the local model towards generating more accurate outputs. \paragraph{MetePFL.} A PFL algorithm for federated weather forecasting tasks integrates client-specific prompts into the local model for personalization.